LSD and ADHD, ADD & Autism – Potential for Spectrum Disorder Treatment using Psychadelic Drugs? | Nootropic Press

 Freedman et al. who conducted these experiments noted: the disappearance of mannerisms, greater physical contact, and development of what looked like new bodily sensations.

 The facilitation of social interaction and communication makes them one of the best candidates for spectrum disorder treatments.
 LSD and psychedelics in general, also have a much lower risk for addiction or long term damage than traditional amphetamine and benzodiazepine ADHD medications.

 My Own Experience with Psychadelics as Someone With ADH

 As someone on the autism spectrum, it’s worth noting that I expressed an eagerness to make conversation and less ‘freezing up’.
 This was as a consequence of less social anxiety and greater receptivity to non-verbal cues.
 I also felt better at anticipating, and working out intuitive cues in conversation came to me with greater fluidity.

 The focusing effects and potential for the cultivation of new skills and sensations in children and adults who might otherwise lack them could be combined with therapy to really help a lot of individuals.

 ‘Free association during the conversations flows a lot more freely.
-Tying this to state dependent memory, I’d speculate that having a greater amount of peripheral vision and therefore being aware of more sensations translates into a greater capacity to recall memories.’The author during a microdosing experience, taken from this post on LSD Microdosing.
+Tying this to state dependent memory, I’d speculate that having a greater amount of peripheral vision and therefore being aware of more sensations translates into a greater capacity to recall memories.’The author during a microdosing experience, taken from this post on or to hear more about the effects of nootropics for adhd then check out this article on: LSD Microdosing.